Katze liegt auf dem Boden und gÀhnt - Mundgeruch bei Katzen: Ursachen, Symptome und Behandlung

 Signs that bad breath is problematic:

-• Drooling or reddened gums are visible.
+• Salivation or reddened gums are visible.

 • Your cat has trouble chewing or shakes its head frequently .